SabrinaAmalyn/Stardew-Valley-Inspired-Mini-Weather-App/README.md

 ## ⚠️ Note

 This project was created primarily to practice JavaScript, especially API usage and DOM manipulation.
 Web responsiveness and mobile layout adjustments were not included in this version.
+If I had more time, I’d love to add the Stardew Valley weather forecaster and his quirky commentary to really bring the theme to life and make the experience even more fun.
+I encourage you to try adding it yourself—it's a great way to make the project uniquely yours and take it to the next level!